Cotinine Urine Drug Test Strips

 - High level of accuracy level at 99%.

-- Quick results within five minutes.
+- Test results from urine samples will be visible within five minutes.

 - Forensic use only